Wal-Mart – Target of Health Insurance Legislation

 Wal-Mart Stores Inc., the nation’s and world’s largest retailer, is quickly becoming Florida’s largest retailer.
 The chain opened 50 of its 24-hour Supercenters throughout the state during 2002 and 2003, and there are nine Wal-Mart stores in Pinellas County- two Sam’s Clubs, three Supercenters and four regular Wal-Marts.

 It is also among the state’s largest private employers, with 77,850 employees-far more than the 54,000 employed at Walt Disney World.
-According to Wal-Mart’s media relations cbdweeds.co.uk, there are 3,407 people employed Wal-Mart in Pinellas County.
+According to Wal-Mart’s media relations cbdweeds.co.uk, there are 3,407 people employed by Wal-Mart in Pinellas County.

 With these large employee rosters come high costs.
 Wages, overtime, benefits, taxes and other expenses make staffing and its related costs the biggest expense for almost all employers.
 When a company is big enough to employ tens of thousands of people, methods for cutting costs are an issue management visits daily.